Kildonan Co-ed Softball LeagueKILDONAN CO-ED FALL SLO-PITCH LEAGUE 2010

 · Lead Off - you may take steps off after a swing and a miss or when a ball crosses the plate.

 · Pitching - 6-12 foot arc.
-A strike is any legal pitch not swung at that hits our infamous mat behind the plate that does not hit home plate.
-Teams now must supply mat- 24” x 48”
+A strike is any legal pitch not swung at that hits our infamous mat.
+The home plate is to be on top the mat and if the ball hits this plate it is now a strike.
+Teams now must supply mat- 24” x 48” at city diamonds only.
+Bases and mats are supplied and set up at Buhler Park

 · Foul Ball – 3rd strike, you’re out!